 We believe that a school of international affairs should be international in everything that it does.
 This includes offering students dynamic international academic and experiential learning opportunities through our various partnerships that connect BSIA to the wider world.

-Students in the MAGG program can participate in the Global Governance/Politics and International Studies double degree program (established in 2015) — which offers students the chance to study in one of the UK’s best politics departments and receive degrees from both the University of Waterloo and University of Warwick.
-MAGG students can also spend a term abroad with one of our three exchange partners: the International Conflict Administration and Management program at the University of Konstanz in Germany (established in 2014), the School of Political Science and International Studies at the University of Queensland in Australia (established in 2016), or the Graduate School of International Studies at Yonsei University in South Korea (established in 2016).
+Students in the University of Waterloo’s MAGG program can participate in the Global Governance/Politics and International Studies double degree program (established in 2015) — with the University of Warwick in the UK, or the pathways program with the American University in Washington, DC.
+MAGG students can also spend a term abroad with one of our two exchange partners: the International Conflict Administration and Management program at the University of Konstanz in Germany (established in 2014), or the School of Political Science and International Studies at the University of Queensland in Australia (established in 2016).

-Students have the opportunity to intern with leading international non-governmental organizations such as CIVICUS: The World Alliance for Citizen Participation in South Africa (MAGG), think tanks such as Bonn International Center for Conversion in Germany (MAGG and PhD), and various United Nations agencies based around the world through the School’s partnership with the United Nations Association in Canada (MAGG, MIPP, and PhD).
+Students have the opportunity to intern with leading international non-governmental organizations such as CIVICUS: The World Alliance for Citizen Participation in South Africa (MAGG), think tanks such as Bonn International Centre for Conflict Studies in Germany (MAGG and PhD) and Global Arena Institute (MAGG, MIPP, PhD), and various United Nations agencies based around the world through the School’s partnership with the United Nations Association in Canada (MAGG, MIPP, and PhD).